ksaaskil/heroku-example/README.md

 git remote -v
 ```

-Type `heroku open` to open the app in browser.
+Type `heroku open` to open the app in browser. `heroku local` serves the locally.

-Navigate to the app you created in Heroku dashboard and eable GitHub integration in "Deploy" tab.
+Navigate to the app you created in Heroku dashboard and enable GitHub integration in "Deploy" tab.
+Connect your repository and enable automatic deploys from `master` branch.
+Then push to `master` to see your app being automatically deployed.